This Bok Choy Salad was a staple in my childhood, and it’s just as delicious as I remember it! It makes a perfect no cook dinner!

 One of the staples in my mom’s summer recipe repertoire is her Bok Choy Salad.
 She made it all of the time when I was in high school and just one bite immediately takes me back to sitting on the back deck of my childhood home.
 It’s a really simple salad—cabbage, green onions, and ramen noodles—but the taste is unique.
 I’ve made this a few times this summer.
 Irving declared that if I wanted to make it every day for the rest of the summer that would be fine with him.
 And my boys ask for seconds.
 Of cabbage salad.
 Yep.
 It’s a keeper.

-The funny thing is that we almost never make it with Bok Choy.
-We both prefer to use Savoy Cabbage (pictured), or Napa.
+The funny thing is that we almost never make Bok Choy Salad with Bok Choy.
+We both prefer to use Savoy Cabbage or Napa Cabbage.
 Both are Asian varieties of cabbage, with much more delicate leaves than regular green cabbage.
 If you can’t find either of those it is also tasty with bok choy, thinly sliced.

 ^^^ This time I made it with Bok Choy.
 Shown here with Din Tai Fung Tofu and fresh corn off the cob!